bateman/dblp-search-ext/README.md

 Contributions are welcome!
 Please submit a pull request or create an issue to contribute to this project.

+### Instructions

+#### Building the extension

+1. Open your terminal to the project directory.
+2. Run the `make all` command to build the extension for Chrome, Firefox, and Safari.
+This will create each build in the `build/` directory.

+Note:
+* Safari build will start only on macOS, if XCode is installed.

+### Manual installation

+**Google Chrome**

+1. Open Google Chrome and navigate to `chrome://extensions`.

+2. Enable Developer mode by clicking the toggle switch next to "Developer mode".

+3. Click "Load unpacked" and select the `build/chrome` directory in your project folder.

+**Edge**

+Same as above, the only difference is that you need to navigate to `edge://extensions`.

+**Firefox**

+1. Open Firefox and navigate to about:debugging.

+2. Click "This Firefox" and then "Load Temporary Add-on...".

+3. Navigate to the `build/firefox` directory in your project folder and select it.

+### Running the extension from terminal

+Make sure your browser is not running before executing any of these commands.

+* **Chrome**: `make run/chrome`
+* **Edge**: `make run/edge`
+* **Firefox**: `make run/firefox`

+Note:
+* Unlike Chrome, Edge does not run in development mode
+* For Firefox, the script assumes you have "Firefox Developer Edition" installed.
+You can easily change the name to "Firefox" in the `make` script; it also requires `web-ext` to be installed.

 ## Donations

 <a href="https://www.paypal.com/donate?hosted_button_id=3BDBMD2HKRUKS"><img src="store/images/paypal-donate-button.png" title="Donate with PayPal" width=200 /></a>